 If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.
 Alternatively, you can call NHS 111 free from a landline or mobile phone.

-Discuss your symptoms with your GP.
+You can also discuss your symptoms with your GP.

 Orcha Apps Library: This library lists thousands of NHS-approved health apps by condition, making it quick and easy for you to find support.